The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Pre-Law Society Global

-Hello everyone!
-My name is Jocelyn and I have been a WSU Global student for my entire collegiate career.
-I am working on a double major in Psychology and Sociology with a minor in Health and Society.
-During my Spring 2026 semester, I decided it was time to get involved in some of the different clubs and this led me to my current position as co-leader of the Pre-Law Society.
+Hello, everyone!
+My name is Jocelyn, and I have been a WSU Global Campus student for my entire collegiate career.
+I am working on a double major in psychology and sociology with a minor in health and society.
+During the spring 2026 semester, I decided it was time to get involved with some of the different clubs at Global Campus, which led me to take on my current position as co-leader of the Pre-Law Society.

 Becoming involved in different clubs and getting to know different faculty members has opened quite a few doors.
-I have been able to make many excellent connections and gain much valuable insight from peers and professors.
+I have made many excellent connections and gained valuable insights from peers and professors.
 Through the Pre-Law Society, I hope to be able to pay it forward and encourage others to get involved in their school and community.

-When I am not working on a school assignment, I am preparing for law school applications, studying to become an Emergency Medical Responder (skills I will then use for volunteer work in my local community), raising my two Standard Poodles, working as a Pharmacy Technician, and learning about my local court system as well as expanding my knowledge base on state and federal laws.
+When I am not working on school assignments, I am preparing for law school applications, studying to become an emergency medical responder (developing skills I plan to use for volunteer work in my local community), raising my two standard poodles, working as a pharmacy technician, and learning about my local court system, as well as expanding my knowledge base on state and federal laws.

 Karizmah King